 One or two days gives you just a taste of this region.
 Take the expensive but bucket list worthy trip up Jungfraujoch or Schilthorn, go hiking, and explore one or two of the charming towns.

 Three to five days gives you more time for hiking and to visit both the east and west sides of the valleys.
 It also gives you a little bit of contingency time if there is bad weather.
 When it gets cloudy and rainy, those spectacular mountain views disappear behind a blanket of clouds.
-Having an extra day or two guarantees that you will get to see those views that you dream of.
+Having an extra day or two ensures that you will get to see those views that you dream of.

 With a full week, you can explore the nooks and crannies of the Jungfrau region, hike the longer trails, and have lots of leisurely time to sit back and enjoy the view.